laurentimzen/Intel-War/README.md

 `python -m pytest -s test/test_play_war.py`

-For both tests, please hit the enter key after the command is run is bypass the user_name input.
+For both tests, please hit the enter key after the command is run to bypass the user_name input.

 # If Given More Time